And by appointment

-Ekaterina Pravilova is a professor of history specializing in 19th century Imperial Russia.
-A native of St. Petersburg, Professor Pravilova received her Ph.D. from the Russian Academy of Sciences in 1997.
-She was a research scholar at the Academy of Sciences from 1995 to 2004 and an assistant professor of history at the European University at St. Petersburg from 2002 to 2006.
+A native of St. Petersburg (Russia), Professor Ekaterina Pravilova received her Ph.D. from the Russian Academy of Sciences.
+She was a research scholar at the Academy of Sciences, and taught history at the European University at St. Petersburg from 2002 to 2006.
 She joined the faculty at Princeton in the fall of 2006.
+Her research interests vary greatly, ranging from the development of Russian law, economy and governance, to the study of imperial art and historiography.

-Prof. Pravilova’s first book, Zakonnost’ i prava lichnosti: administrativnaia iustitsiia v Rossii, vtoraia polovina 19 veka – Oktiabr’ 1917 (Legality and Individual Rights: Administrative Justice in Russia, second half of the 19th century – October 1917), (Obrazovanie-Kul’tura, St. Petersburg, 2000) analyzes the legal regimes of governance in the Russian Empire.
-In her second book, Finansy Imperii: dengi i vlast v politike Rossii na natsionalnykh orkainakh (Finances of Empire: Money and Power in Russia’s National Borderlands), (Novoe Izdatel’stvo, 2006) she analyzes budgetary and monetary relations between Russian imperial core and its borderland regions - Poland, Finland, Turkestan and Transcaucasia.
+Pravilova’s first book Legality and Individual Rights: Administrative Justice in Russia, (2000, in Russian) explores the regimes of governance in the Russian Empire, with a special emphasis on legal relationship between the individual and the Russian absolutist state.
+Her second book Finances of Empire: Money and Power in Russia’s National Borderlands (2006, in Russian) analyzes budgetary and monetary relations between Russian imperial core and its borderland regions - Poland, Finland, Turkestan and Transcaucasia.

 A Public Empire.
 Property and the Quest for the Common Good in Imperial Russia (Princeton University Press, 2014).